ArtifyCZ/ArtifyCZ/README.md

 Although in many languages the parsing part is quite complicated, in [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language))-like dialect I found the parsing quite simple.
 I found more complicated though implementation of the [macros](https://clojure.org/reference/macros).
-I had to understand that in Clojure, the code is *not translated*, but actually executed.
+I had to understand that in Clojure, in fact, the code is *not translated*, but rather executed.
 Even a definition of a function is a macro invocation.

 ### [Sportisimo Marks](https://github.com/artifycz/sportisimo-marks)